e-terven/catarion_stack_overflow/README.md

 __ _cleanAfter_ calls a cleaning process after test that will ensure any changes are rolled back to leave the database in its original state;

-__ _tableOrder_ defines the order in which tables should be cleaned after the test to ensure child tables will be cleaned before their parents;
+__ _tableOrder_ defines the order in which tables should be cleaned after the test to ensure child tables will be cleaned before their parents.

 ![alt-текст](https://github.com/e-terven/catarion_stack_overflow/blob/2e4e92dadea035ec9bcbd1570de0fa6a84a80af6/dbrider_findByEmail.png "findByEmail_testMethod")